 16.)
 Starship Troopers

-One of the pussified male-model-looking leads in this movie (Casper VanDien) actually delivers a decent cheap shot while the other pretty boy (some Melrose Place doof) is turned around and talking off his jacket before the fight.
-Dumb shit.
+One of the “pussified” male-model-looking leads in this movie (Casper VanDien) actually delivers a decent cheap shot while the other pretty boy (some Melrose Place doof) is turned around and talking off his jacket before the fight.
+What a dumb shit.
 All to the music of Mazzy Star on the jukebox???
-Will they have a comeback and be that popular in outer space bars a hundred years from now or what?
+Will they have a comeback a hundred years from now and still be popular in outer space bars or what?

 17.)
 State of Grace

 Gary Oldman smashing a pitcher of beer into the face of some poor schlub talking to his girlfriend.
 All to the music of Guns ‘N’ Roses on the jukebox!
 See!
 Now that’s more like it!
-Music so timeless, that’s what should have been playing on a jukebox in space during a bug war.
+Music so timeless it should have been playing on space jukeboxes during The Great Bug War.

 18.)
 Shaft (2000)

 When Samuel Jackson hits American Psycho boy and loses his badge over it.
 Felt so good he does it one more time for the road.
 I enjoyed this so much I named my other cat after him.
 The black cat, of course.

 19.)
 12 Monkeys